About Mermaid Central Medical Research

 From this evolved a vascular assessment based on actual arterial appearance by combining carotid intimal thickness scanning with retinal photography, again providing a way of determining success or otherwise of management programs.
-It also provides a means of early identification of risk based on actual vessel state, rather than the usual cholesterol and blood pressure measurements. alone
+It also provides a means of early identification of risk based on actual vessel state, rather than the usual cholesterol and blood pressure measurements.
+These have now been complemented with genetic profiling.

 Dr Mervyn Garrett, who pioneered food intolerance in Australia provided initial inspiration for the other areas of research.
 Looking at disease processes for cause and not relying on medication underpins all the following projects underway.